 The area of rhythm research is vast and expanding.

-For the first time data will be collated by Senior TaKeTiNa teacher Tania Bosak, on the 'experience of the TaKeTiNa Rhythm Process'.
+For the first time data will be collated by Master TaKeTiNa teacher Tania Bosak, on the 'experience of the TaKeTiNa Rhythm Process'.

 Data will be used for Tania's first book on rhythm and creativity, which will also include an auto-ethnographic view of her experience of TaKeTiNa after more than 20 years of practice, training and teaching.